d-gurgurov/GrEmLIn-Green-Embeddings-LRLs/README.md

 ## Usage

-If you use our embedding enhancement method or pre-trained embeddings, please consider citing our preview paper:
+If you use our embedding enhancement method or pre-trained embeddings, please consider citing our preview paper (the full paper is to be published soon):

 ```bibtex
 @misc{gurgurov2024lowremrepositorywordembeddings,